di•ges•tion (di jes′c̸hən, dī-);

 John F. Kennedy, she said, had three days to sit with Cuban Missile Crisis before he had to take action.

-Obama, if he’s lucky, will have 20 minutes to be with breaking news regarding the war in Afghanistan before the world hears of it on CNN.
+The president, if he’s lucky, will have 20 minutes to be with breaking news regarding the war before the world hears of it on CNN.

 I bumped into her the other day.
 She shared she was surprised that it had taken her a full 18 months to recover from her corporate experience and digest what she wanted to keep and expel what she didn’t.